-ASP.NET MVC Folder and File Structure
+ASP.NET MVC File and Folder Structure

-In this article, I am going to discuss the auto-generated ASP.NET MVC Folder and File Structure when we create a new ASP.NET MVC application.
+In this article, I am going to discuss the auto-generated ASP.NET MVC File and File Structure when we create a new ASP.NET MVC application.
 Please read our previous article before proceeding to this article where we discussed how to create ASP.NET MVC 5 application step by step from scratch.

-Nowadays, the ASP.NET MVC framework becomes more popular among the developers because of the separation of concerns (codes) and folder structure.
-As a developer, it is very important for you to understand the need and use of each folder and file of an ASP.NET MVC application.
+Nowadays, the ASP.NET MVC framework becomes more popular among developers because of the separation of concerns (codes) and folder structure.
+As a developer, it is very important for you to understand the need and use of each file and folder of an ASP.NET MVC application.
 When we create an ASP.NET MVC 5 application, Visual Studio by default creates the following files and for our application.

-Let us discuss the use and need of each Folder and File of an MVC application in detail one by one.
+Let us discuss the need and use of each File and Folder in detail one by one.

-The Content Folder of an MVC application is used to store the static files such as the image files, CSS files, and icons files.
-When we create an MVC 5 application, by default the bootstrap.css, Site.css, and bootstrap.min.css files are included by the visual studio as shown in the image below.
+The Content Folder of an ASP.NET MVC application contains static files such as the image files, CSS files, and icons files, etc. When we create a new ASP.NET MVC 5 application, then by default bootstrap.css, Site.css, and bootstrap.min.css files are included by Visual Studio as shown in the image below.

-The Fonts folder of an MVC application contains the custom font files that are required for the application.
+The Fonts folder of an ASP.NET MVC application contains the custom font files that are required for the application.